dslmeinte/user-admin/README.md

 It lacks many, many details and features but will grow over time.
 I'll try to add "complete" features, in the sense that they don't leave new TODOs behind.

+Note that, where type hierarchies are concerned, I tend to keep and process these in alphanumeric order of their names.